What Is Egg Donation

 Ovarian stimulation should result in the development of several eggs in each ovary.
 The ultrasound image below shows a stimulated ovary.
 Each of the several follicles (dark circles) contains a microscopic egg.

-The egg retrieval procedure is performed at our Center.
+Egg Retrieval Procedure: The egg retrieval procedure is performed at our Center.
 The procedure only takes a few minutes, and we use very comfortable conscious sedation for analgesia.

 Since 1985, we have done many thousands of egg retrievals and are very experienced in retrieving eggs from the ovaries.

 Under ultrasound guidance, the tip of a thin needle is passed through the top of the vagina into the cul-de-sac (space behind the uterus).
-The ovaries are located near the bottom of the cul-de-sac allowing the tip of the aspirating needle to enter the ovarian follicles and aspirate the follicular fluid from them.
+The ovaries are located near the bottom of the cul-de-sac, allowing the tip of the aspirating needle to enter the ovarian follicles and aspirate the follicular fluid from them.
 The fluid is examined under a microscope to identify the eggs.

 The egg retrieval procedure is the last step in the donor’s participation.
 She will have her normal menstrual period within two weeks of the egg retrieval.

-On average, twelve to sixteen eggs are aspirated during the donor egg retrieval procedure.
+Fertilization of Eggs: On average, twelve to sixteen eggs are aspirated during the donor egg retrieval procedure.
 The eggs are identified under the microscope and placed in petri dishes filled with culture medium.
 The composition of the medium resembles the fluid secreted by the Fallopian tubes.
 This allows the eggs and embryos (fertilized eggs) to develop in our laboratory environment at the same rate as inside the Fallopian tubes.

 The male partner collects a semen specimen by masturbation on the day of egg retrieval.
-The highest quality sperm are extracted from the semen and combined with the eggs six hours after the egg retrieval.
-This process of in vitro fertilization takes place over several hours during the evening after the egg retrieval.
+The highest quality sperm are extracted from the semen and combined with the eggs three hours after the egg retrieval.
+This process of in vitro fertilization takes place over several hours during the evening after egg retrieval.

 If the male partner has never caused pregnancy, or if your test results indicate a possibility of significant male infertility, Intracytoplasmic Sperm Injection (ICSI) is performed.
 In ICSI, a single sperm is inserted into an egg.
 This can significantly increase the probability of normal fertilization for selected patients.

-Evidence of fertilization can be seen the next day, 16 hours after insemination.
+Culture of Embryos: Evidence of fertilization can be seen the next day, 16 hours after insemination.
 The fertilized eggs are transferred into a growth medium and continue to be cultured in our laboratory.

 A normally fertilized egg (zygote) will show two pronuclei representing the genetic material from the egg and sperm.